“Security and risk management leaders need to look beyond just the endpoints to help protect the organisation from ransomware.”

 Protecting against ransomware requires an integrated, layered approach

-Because ransomware attacks have evolved to human-operated attacks, as per our understanding, the Gartner report recommends that organizations develop a multi-layered strategy to protecting against ransomware.
-According to the report, “Protecting organizations against these attacks goes beyond endpoint protection and encompasses many different security tools and controls.”
+Because ransomware attacks have evolved to human-operated attacks, as per our understanding, the Gartner report recommends that organisations develop a multi-layered strategy to protecting against ransomware.
+According to the report, “Protecting organisations against these attacks goes beyond endpoint protection and encompasses many different security tools and controls.”

 Most ransomware attacks begin with users engaging with a malicious link or attachment delivered via email.
 The average failure rate of users is 11%, according to our 2021 State of the Phish.
 As such, the Gartner report points out that “security awareness for users is also important.”
-Implementing an effective, targeted security awareness training program enables you to educate your users about ransomware and allow them to protect your organization through phishing reporting.
-Training users most targeted within the organization and interacting with real threats will be one of your best defenses against ransomware attacks.
-After all, users are an organization’s last line of defense.
+Implementing an effective, targeted security awareness training program enables you to educate your users about ransomware and allow them to protect your organisation through phishing reporting.
+Training users most targeted within the organisation and interacting with real threats will be one of your best defences against ransomware attacks.
+After all, users are an organisation’s last line of defence.